IntoTheDev/MultiTag-System-for-Unity/README.md

 # Group-System-for-Unity

-This system will allow you to add your object to a group of similar objects, you can think of it as a multi "Tag".
-Also, this system allows you to get from any group random objects or even get the whole group and put in an array.
+This system will allow you to add your object to a group of similar objects, you can think of it as a multi-tag.
+Also, this system allows you to get from any group random objects or even get the whole group and put in an list.

 ## Requirements
 [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) for some attributes (not necessary, you can just remove the extra attributes).